| |

 First-Year Colloquium (1 hour)

 Required full-time freshmen entering college for the first time and transfer students with less than 12 hours of credit.
-Additional Math and Science Courses (20 hours)
+Additional Math and Science Courses (20 to 22 hours)

 Computer Science Requirements (25 hours)